compose-ai/flux-monorepo/README.md

       className: nginx
 ```

-In **apps/stage/** dir we have a Kustomize patch with the stage specific values:
+In **apps/stage/** dir we have a Kustomize patch with the staging specific values:

 ```yaml
 apiVersion: helm.toolkit.fluxcd.io/v2beta1